sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 | `-` | no spec covers it, so we did **not** measure it here. **Not** unsupported |

 Only ✅ / 🟡 / ❌ are measurements. `-` means unmeasured, not failed.
-The [headline bars](#reading-the-headline-bars) may still count a retired ONNX listing claim for an unmeasured row, so an operator we never wrote a spec for is not scored against ONNX.
-The measured breakdown in the caption excludes those rows.
-The `documented` column shows whether the retired listing claimed support, and the `spec coverage` column says why no measurement exists: either the row is `missing spec` for a TractNNEF-supported row, `claimed only` for a row that only has the retired ONNX claim, or `no claim`.
+A `-` row should be temporary: add a direct spec when the row is targetable, or move it to `untranslated.EXCLUDED` when it is not.
+The `documented` column records what the retired listing claimed, and the `spec coverage` column says whether this row was measured or why it has no direct proptest measurement.
 Rows that cannot be attributed to a proptest graph target are filtered out of both comparison tables and listed in the appendix instead.